valdecircarvalho/awesome-vsan/README.md

-# Awesome vSAN - A Community List of VMware vSAN Resources
+# Awesome vSAN - A Community List of AWESOME VMware vSAN Resources
+#awesomevSAN

-#### A curated list of VMware vSAN Resources create by the community to the community.
+#### A curated list of AWESOME VMware vSAN Resources create by the community to the community.

 <div align="center">
 	<img src="media/i-awesome-vsan.png" alt="I Love vSAN">